lisatwyw/AFib/README.md

 ## Introduction

-Demos that can be tried using any (free) Google Colab:
+Demos that can be tried using any (free) Google Colab account:
 - [Demos to the *risk estimation models*](stroke_bleed_death_estimations.ipynb)
 - [Demos to the *NNsurv architecture*](afib_predict_death_risks_nnsurv.ipynb)